sav-che/TL-2/Authors/Stoneman, Bertha (M.) {std. Stoneman}.md

-> [!cite] BHL link: this entry starts at [page 25](https://www.biodiversitylibrary.org/item/103683#page/35/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 25](https://www.biodiversitylibrary.org/page/33212069) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Stoneman, Bertha \[M.\] (1866-1943), American-born botanist; Dr. sci.
 Cornell Univ.
 1896, settled in South Africa 1897; in charge of the Botany Dept. of the Huguenot College for Women, Wellington, Cape Prov.
 1897-1921; president id.
-1921-1933; from 1933 in retirement at Bainskloof. (*Stoneman*).
+1921-1933; from 1933 in retirement at Bainskloof.
+**Abbreviated name**: *Stoneman*

 #### Herbarium and types